-Now let's do an experiment involving a significant part of consciousness: problem solving ability.
+Now let's do an experiment involving a key part of consciousness: problem solving.

-Problem solving depends on many factors like genetics, brain structure, experience, training, intelligence and age.
-All these variables are all measurable and therefore predictable.
+Our ability to problem-solve depends on many factors like genetics, brain structure, experience, training, intelligence and age.
+All of these variables are all measurable and therefore predictable.

-So in this example, problem solving can be shown to be a pre-determined calculation based on established biology and past experiences.
+So in this example, problem solving can be shown to be a pre-determined calculation based on your biology and experiences.

 Find the next number in this sequence.

 Most of us are exposed to this type of maths problem in school.
 A common solution is to systematically work through the numerical relationships and seek the pattern between those.